hansfbaier/jonesforth_litex_rv32/README.md

 The x86 version source code is copied from a mirror repo: https://github.com/nornagon/jonesforth

 The RISC-V version is rewritten by [JJy](https://justjjy.com), mostly modification is in the `jonesforth.S` file.
+The RISC-V 32 version has been ported by [Hans Baier](https://www.hans-baier.de)

-> The RISC-V version jonesforth is using RV64 instructions, so the WORD size and alignment is 8 bytes.
+> This RISC-V version jonesforth is using RV32 instructions, so the WORD size and alignment is 4 bytes.

 ## Run